HTML

 <main>

-The <main> element represents the dominant content of a document.
-It is commonly used together with <header> and <footer>.
+The <main> HTML element represents the dominant content of the <body> of a document.

 Sectioning